Jexari/blog/content/en/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'dolganov_yan@mail.ru'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Aslan A. Sheozhev works as a specialist at Geyser-Telecom LLC in the "special works" department.
-Aslan is also a student of two universities and constantly takes various courses related to his studies.
+Yan L. Dolganov studies at the RUDN University.
+His research interests are in OS administration and various programming languages.
+Yan is a student at two universities and constantly attends various courses related to his studies.